|Previously on Doctor Who: Aliens faked an alien invasion. I swear, it makes sense in context.|

 Let's look at this from the sergeant's point of view.

 He knows that none of his men took down the Doctor.
 And he knows that Arquist and Green went upstairs to where the Doctor was without military backup, and now the Doctor's been "neutralized."
 As far as this sergeant knows, General Arquist just killed somebody and is telling him to keep people away from the body.
-Heck, as far as he knows, the acting Prime Minister may have just killed a dude.
+Heck, as far as he knows, the acting Prime Minister may have just killed a dude with his bare hands.

-Before the sergeant can even think about blowing the whistle, or organizing some kind of cover-up, Arquist tells him to get things ready for an announcement by the acting Prime Minister.
+Before the sergeant can even think about blowing the whistle, or organizing some kind of coverup that results in BBC reporters broadcasting the truth across London again, Arquist tells him to get things ready for an announcement by the acting Prime Minister.
 The Slitheen all head upstairs and take off their skinsuits, which is a stupid idea that is just begging for someone to walk in on them naked.

 Elsewhere in London, Mickey is at his apartment, making Jackie tea, even though she'd like something stronger.
 But Mickey tells her that he's seen her after a couple drinks and refuses.
 But he does take this opportunity to rant against the Doctor and the death and destruction that follows him around.